longhorn/longhorn/README.md

 It's normal for the OS to keep content in the cache before writing into the block layer.
 However, it also means if the all the replicas are down, then the Longhorn may not contains the immediate change before the shutdown, since the content was kept in the OS level cache and hadn't transfered to Longhorn system yet.
 It's similar to if your desktop was down due to a power outage, after resuming the power, you may find some weird files in the hard drive.

-In order to force the data being written to the block layer at any given moment, the user can run `sync` command on the node manually, or umount the disk.
+To force the data being written to the block layer at any given moment, the user can run `sync` command on the node manually, or umount the disk.
 OS would write the content from the cache to the block layer in either situation.

 ### Backup
-A backup in Longhorn represents a volume state at a given time, stored in the BackupStore which is outside of the Longhorn System.
+A backup in Longhorn represents a volume state at a given time, stored in the secondary storage (backupstore in Longhorn word) which is outside of the Longhorn system.
 Backup creation will involving copying the data through the network, so it will take time.

 A corresponding snapshot is needed for creating a backup.
 And user can choose to backup any snapshot previous created.

-A BackupStore is a NFS server or S3 compatible server.
+A backupstore is a NFS server or S3 compatible server.

-A BackupTarget represents a BackupStore in the Longhorn System.
-The BackupTarget can be set at `Settings/General/BackupTarget`
+A backup target represents a backupstore in the Longhorn.
+The backup target can be set at `Settings/General/BackupTarget`

-If user is using a S3 compatible server as the BackupTarget, the BackupTargetSecret is needed for authentication informations.
+If user is using a S3 compatible server as the backup target, a backup target secret is needed for authentication informations.
 User need to manually create it as a Kubernetes Secret in the `longhorn-system` namespace.
 See below for details.

 #### Setup a testing backupstore
 We provides two testing purpose backupstore based on NFS server and Minio S3 server for testing, in `./deploy/backupstores`.